whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 1. Individual Coding Challenge-A: **Pass**
 2. Individual Coding Challenge-B: **Pass**
-3. Final Project (Static Comp Challenge #3) -- **Pass**
+3. Final Project (Static Comp Challenge #3): **Pass**
 4. Comprehensive Quizlette: **Pass**
-5. Completed Portfolio **Pass**
+5. Completed Portfolio: **Pass**

 ## B: Individual Work & Projects

-The individual projects were a fun challenge and way a for my own personality to come out in the design and overall decisions that went into building them.
-Since we typically had group projects happening at the same time, these projects often served as a "break" from the group work and a time for me to zone in and focus without distractions.
+The individual projects were a fun challenge and a way for my own personality to come out in the design and overall decisions that went into building them.
+Since we typically had group projects happening at the same time, these projects often served as a "break" from the group work and a time for me to zone in and focus with less distractions.
 I also felt these were a good challenge for me since I didn't have a partner to help problem-solve.

 ---